Linux - Read, and Use System Documentation

 journalctl --help

-will show us this:
+It will show an output similar to this:

 We’ll notice that this opens in a slightly different way (look at “lines 1-27”) in the bottom left corner.
 This opened up in what Linux calls a “pager”.
 It’s simply a “text viewer” of sorts that lets us scroll up and down with our arrow keys or PAGE UP, PAGE DOWN.
 To exit this help page, press q.

-All important commands in Linux have their own manuals or “man pages”.
-To access a command’s manual enter “man name_of_command”.
-In our case, we’d use:
+All important commands in Linux have their own manuals or “man pages.”
+To access a command’s manual, enter man name_of_command

 man journalctl